bookofproofs/bookofproofs.github.io/_sources/history/20th-century/lyra.md

 * Taking all this into account, the Committee unanimously recommends Professor Carlos Benjamin de Lyra for Professor of the Department of Mathematics of this Institute.
 * His role in supervising more than a dozen advanced students and a number of beginners was also remarkable.
 * Lyra made special efforts to attract many others and we mention, in particular, Peter Hilton who visited São Paulo in 1968, 1969, 1972, 1973 and 1974.
-* The male side of Lyra's family tended to die young.
 * Lyra had little confidence that he would live out his three score and ten, and he would tell his friends that he expected to die soon.
 * Lyra very much welcomed the referee's suggestions for improvement, and was able to embark on a revised version in the beginning of June, 1974.
 * Peter Hilton was in Brazil at the time of Lyra's death and undertook to write the revised version in accordance with the referee's suggestions and Lyra's notes.